SkoolNotes/Taproot/2020HIST201/KBxHistSelfEval2020.md

-This history class was the first history class that focused on learning about the
+This class was the first history class that focused on learning about theory as opposed to events.